 See how much time and money your team saves with AI-powered course design and content development.

 Building quality course content is one of the most time-intensive tasks in education and corporate training.
 Instructional designers, faculty, and L&D teams spend hundreds of hours per course on research, writing, structuring, and revising.
 With AI-assisted content creation, teams report cutting development time by 50–70%.
-Use this calculator to estimate your potential time savings, cost reduction, and capacity gains when adopting AI tools like ibl.ai's Agentic Content.
+Use this calculator to estimate your potential time savings, cost reduction, and capacity gains when adopting AI tools like ibl.ai's Agentic Course.

 Total staff hours consumed by course content development annually before AI adoption.